simplay/master_thesis/Source/core/README.md

  + `BOOL == 0`: Use global flow variance values for normalization.
  + `BOOL == 1`: Use local flow variance values for normalization.

-+ **-depth BOOL** should depth cues be used.
-By default no depth cues are used.
- + `BOOL == 0`: Do not use any depth cues.
- + `BOOL == 1`: Use depth field to transform tracked points to the Euclidian space to have a better measure for the average spatial distance.

 + **-nn NUM**: The number NUM of spatial nearest neighbors that should be exported as output.
 By default the 200 nearest neighbors are exported.

 + **-nnm STRING**: An identifier specifying which nearest neighbors should be returned.
 By default, the top N nearest neighbors will be returned.